Charles de Gaulle

 Shared shuttle60–90 min€€EasyNone, but multiple stopsMid-budget groups with flexible timing

-Families with young kids: Two changes at Antony or Châtelet with a stroller and car seat is a lot to ask.
-A private transfer with a child seat already fitted removes that entirely.
+For families with small children: it is quite a demand to ask for two changes at either Antony or Châtelet when travelling with a stroller and car seat; a private transfer with a child seat already installed eliminates this requirement altogether.

 Late-night or early-morning arrivals: RER B doesn't run all night — outside roughly 5 AM to midnight, your only real options are a taxi or a pre-booked transfer.